gardener/gardener/docs/proposals/20-ha-control-planes.md

 ## Summary

-Gardener today only offers highly available control planes for some of its components (like Kubernetes API Server and Gardener Resource Manager) which are deployed with multiple replicas which allow the spread of the replicas across nodes.
+Gardener today only offers highly available control planes for some of its components (like Kubernetes API Server and Gardener Resource Manager) which are deployed with multiple replicas and allow a distribution across nodes.
 Many of the other critical control plane components including `etcd` are only offered with a single replica, making them susceptible to both node failure as well as zone failure causing downtimes.

 This GEP extends the failure domain tolerance for shoot control plane components as well as seed components to survive extensive node or availability zone (AZ) outages.